KontinuaFoundation/sequence/ProjectDocs/illustrationGuide.rst

 	Example: Fabrication Chapter (3D printer, CNC, laser cutter)

 	Shortcuts:
-		I used shortcut actions in Illustrator that do the following
+		I used shortcut actions in Illustrator that do the following:
 			Top:
 				- Scale vertical 86.06%
 				- Shear 30°